 A flawed measure:

 - Asking people about importance is especially misleading.
 Psychologists have found that relative importance of an item is heavily influenced by the ease with which we can retrieve it from our memory.
-This often correlates heavily with the amount of coverage an issue gets in the media.
+This often correlates heavily with how easy it is to recall as issue (see availability heuristic) which can be caused by media coverage.
 I noticed this when I managed a survey of financial advisers.
 The importance of financial strength always shot up after media coverage of any kind of financial crisis.

 - Our ability to recall an event is also limited as a memory is constructed from a series of brief fleeting moments from an experience.
 We construct a memory from visual snapshots, thoughts, feelings, smells and sounds.
 The perception of an experience is also influenced by a range of factors including our mood, social context, our vocabulary, the physical environment and our knowledge.

 - However, the reconstruction process itself is also the product of these same factors.
 This means that each time we recall an event we have to piece these elements back together and inevitably our memory changes each time we recall an experience.
 Indeed, we frequently have false memories of events that we will passionately defend as our brain attempts to retain our internal consistency with our values and beliefs.